Skip to main content

 “Hi, Maan!”
 Shakti had meanwhile hugged his sister lovingly.

 “Hi, Choti Bhabhisa.”
-Maan waved at Heer making Shakti frown at the way she dismissed him.
+Maan waved at Heer, making Shakti frown at the way she dismissed him.
 “Where is Badi Bhabhisa?”

 “There!”
-Shakti’s startling stare made them look up at one of the domes that looked like a guard house.
+Shakti’s startling stare made them look up at one of the domes that looked like a guardhouse.
 On top of the dome, sat Ajabdeh, in her morning dress still, staring at the horizon.

 “Ajabdeh!”
-Shakti waved at her making his mother stare as he said a soft “Bhabhisa.”
+Shakti waved at her, making his mother stare as he said a soft “Bhabhisa.”

-“Shakti, come here, watch the sunset it's so….”
-Hansa stared at her firstborn’s antics as Dheer looked horrified as if some royal rule was broken and Maan stood amused.
+“Shakti, come here, watch the sunset, it's so….”
+Hansa stared at her firstborn’s antics as Dheer looked horrified, as if some royal rule was broken, and Maan stood amused.

 “I want to see the sunset.”
 She was excited and ignored her mother’s glance as she ran up to the dome, and used her feet to get up on the wall, and Ajabdeh helped her up.

-“Woah!
+“Whoa!
 What a view.”

 “Hi Ajabdeh Punwar.”